CESSProject/cess_pois/README.md

 Please note that the verifier will return the signature of the new state after verifying the proof is successful, you need to submit the new state to the blockchain every time the deletion proof is successfully verified.When the transaction is sent successfully, you also need to call the `prover.UpdateChainState(num,true)` and `` method in time to update the local state.The precautions here are the same as before.

-Please note that the space discussed here is a logical space, please provide a reasonable logical idle space for the storage node when using the space proof to prevent unnecessary errors.And when the user's file is less than 64M*256 (assuming that the file block size stipulated by the space proof is 64M), the minimum space needs to be 64M.
+Please note that the space discussed here is a logical space, please provide a reasonable logical idle space for the storage node when using the space proof to prevent unnecessary errors.And when the user's file is less than 64M*256 (assuming that the file block size stipulated by the space proof is 64M), the minimum space needs to be 64M\*256\*2=16G.
+Because additional space is needed to store intermediate data during idle space certification, the minimum space is about twice as large.
+In addition, when you enable multi-threading to generate idle files, the minimum space required needs to be multiplied by the thread quantity.
+Of course, you can also adjust the number of threads in time to make use of the last remaining small space.

 Finally, due to the need to store accumulators, cache intermediate results of proof of space, and cache user files, you need to reserve enough external space instead of declaring all physical space as logical space for proof of space.